 |Non-Dolby Voice||Opus||Audio and video||50|

 Participants can only receive up to 25 video streams.
 In conferences where more than 25 users join a conference with an enabled camera, each conference participant receives video streams from only 25 users who actively talk.
+Mobile devices can receive only up to 4 video streams.
 Applications can choose which streams to receive using the Video Forwarding API.

 The maximum number of listeners who may join a conference depends on the number of users that are in the same conference.
-In a conference where only one user shares audio and video, the platform can support up to 5000 listeners.
+In a conference where only one user shares audio and video, the platform can support up to 3000 listeners.
 If more users join a conference, the maximum number of listeners decreases.
+For example, if five users join an audio and video conference, the maximum number of listeners is 600.
 In an audio-only conference, the platform can handle up to 5000 listeners, with up to 50 users.
 The following table presents the supported number of listeners in different scenarios:

 |Number of users||Shared media||Maximum number of listeners|